NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 more documentation to better understand how to use them.

-Because new science occurs when old ideas are reapplied or extended in unforeseen ways, scientific code should should not bury its complexity and overly optimize for a specific use case.
+Because new science occurs when old ideas are reapplied or extended in unforeseen ways, scientific code should not bury its complexity or overly optimize for a specific use case.
 It should expose what complexity there is straightforwardly.